pkrzy30/https-github.com-pkrzy30-inet3101-lab1/README.md

 pRecords()
 Input: n/a
 Output: void
-Description:
+Description: Prints all records(Does not do anything right now)

 aRecord()
 Input: n/a
 Output: void
-Description:
+Description: Takes user input and stores it as record

 dRecord()
 Input: n/a
 Output: void
-Description:
+Description: Deletes last record(Does not do anything right now)

 numRecords()
 Input: n/a
 Output: void
-Description:
+Description: Prints number of records(Does not do anything right now)

 sizeDB()
 Input: n/a
 Output: void
-Description:
+Description: Prints size of database(Does not do anything right now)

 numChange()
 Input: bool print
 Output: void
-Description:
+Description: If print is true, prints change, otherwise increments it by 1

 main()
 Input: Whatever user responds with
 Output: int
-Description:
+Description: Main function for a program that runs simple menu for user to interact with

 Listing of files required and what type they are (.h header, .c c code, etc..)